 What if compassion has nothing to do with pity, sympathy or over-empathy?

 Ming looked at me, puzzled.
 She pushed her glassed up the tip of her nose again and sat straighter.
-She asked me what I believed compassion was.
-This is what I shared with her:
+She asked me what I believe compassion is.
+This is what I have shared with her:

 It is my belief,

 A little girl goes playing in a nearby field from her house with her beloved dog.
 It is a bright summer day and she is enjoying picking up wild flowers to make a bouquet for her mother.
 The flowers are enticing and she is getting further and further away from her home.